DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     during the *input* timesteps.
 As those might still be influencing the future behavior of the agents already included in  **path**, they can be added here.
 Consequntly, math:`N_{agents, full} \geq N_{agents}` will be the case.

+    It must be noted that the Framework is able to deal with versions of this function which either include or do not include the *size* argument.

     Parameters
     ----------